 - Change defaults: subsidize protein + fiber options in cafeterias and stock vending with steadier-energy snacks.

-- Support the right moments: after fatigue-related visits, provide short, actionable nutrition guidance that focuses on breakfast anchoring, caffeine timing, and sleep-friendly meal choices.
+- Support the right moments: after fatigue-related visits, provide short, actionable nutrition guidance focusing on breakfast anchoring, caffeine timing, and sleep-friendly meal choices.

 - Create condition-specific pathways: align nutrition guidance to common cost drivers like prediabetes, MSK pain, and insomnia.